ziap/repalette/readme.md

 **Note:**

 Repalette uses `stb_image` and `stb_image_write` for working with images.
-They're automatically downloaded as make dependencies using `wget`.
+They're automatically downloaded as make dependencies using `curl`.

 ## Usage